 An overriding commercial trend impacting the insurance industry (both life and property-casualty) since the financial crisis has been the prolonged period of chronically low interest rates.
 Insurance companies depend heavily on investment returns earned on the premiums that they receive from policyholders pending the payment of any claims.
 The low interest rate environment has reduced investment returns and thereby dampened returns on equity for insurers.
-At the same time, in the property-casualty sector, there have been fewer catastrophic events and the pricing of premiums has been soft.
-So, while claims have been subdued, the premium levels have declined, also impacting returns on equity capital.
+At the same time, in the propertycasualty sector, in the past decade there have been fewer catastrophic events and the pricing of premiums has been soft.
+This has changed in recent years with the occurrence of severe wildfires, tropical storms, hurricanes, and tornados.
 Finally, there has been an influx of capital to the industry from both traditional and non-traditional sources (as further discussed below with respect to insurance-linked securities).
 This has resulted in the industry being relatively over-capitalized and made it difficult to achieve attractive returns on equity capital.